 |Stanley Dock down to the Pier Head (Place North West)|

 I have mixed feelings over this.
-On the one hand, there’s a growing resentment towards the local authorities giving so much free reign to developers to throw up luxury apartments, student accommodation, and to rip down much loved and historical facades (the Futurist Cinema and former Harland & Wolff HQ – later the White Star Café – just being two).
+On the one hand, there’s a growing resentment towards the local authorities giving so much free reign to developers to throw up luxury apartments, student accommodation, and to rip down much loved and historical facades (these below being just two).

 |In amongst the Ten Streets|